 After getting to the very top of the hill, you eventually feel that the whole process of climbing was way more fascinating and fulfilling than the goal by itself.
 It is one of those moments when you understand that almost everything in life works like that.
 Whether you are climbing uphill or want to make your dream true try not to run behind it blindly.
 Take the best from that experience, obstacles, failures, enrichments, and losses, as they are the essence of our transformation.

 Indeed, the hiking trip made me more persistent and fearless.
 But what I will remember when looking back is Phil and his wondrous spirit.
-He showed that the age doesn’t take away adventures and beauty of life.
-Age it is not a reason to stop doing things that you feel passionate about.
+He showed that age doesn’t take away the adventures and the beauty of life.
+Age is not a reason to stop doing things that you feel passionate about.

 * * *